jasontgarwood/-jasontgarwood-UHS_Appointment_Tool-/readme.txt

 at CMU Special thanks to the peer reviewers and Vikram Kamath (TA) for all of the help!
 This was my first experience with HTML, CSS, and JS.

+NOTE: There is an occasional bug on the hosted page dues to GitHub's choice to disable FLoC (Google's 3rd party cookie alternative).
+This is not an issue with the code and Vikram (TA) stated it will not affect grading.